he-tiantian/MISAGA/Introduction.md

 After completing all the preparations, one is able to run MISAGA to perform the task of clustering in attributed graph data by running a .bat file in which contains the following codes:
 MISAGA.exe
 pause
 The results of clustering in the attributed graph will be written into a file after MISAGA completes the optimization process.
-If MISAGA cannot be executed, please check the readme.txt for the requirements of running environment.
+If MISAGA cannot be executed, please check the readme.txt for the requirements of running environment, which are in the zip file.

 Notice: This software is permitted to use only for research and non-commercial activities.
 If you have any question, please feel free to contact us via csthe@comp.polyu.edu.hk.